smm-h/nlp/docs/nl.md

 # NL

-children, with UG already in them, adopt syntactic rules that conform to it as they grow and develop.

-rules must be definite, coherent, non-technical, cumulative and heuristic

-as the rules accumulate, an axiomatic system is formed between the two languages that enables a speaker of the first to learn the second

-prescriptive linguistics: a lossy attempt to formalize an informal language descriptive linguistics: to study the subjective elements lost during formalization

 a word := how it is spelled, how it is pronounced

 "to pronounce" := to generate an array of phonemes from a given array of graphemes